coreos/coreos-cloudinit/Documentation/cloud-config.md

 # Functionality Overview

-CoreOS allows us to declaratively customize various OS-level items, such as network configuration, user accounts, and systemd units.
+CoreOS allows you to declaratively customize various OS-level items, such as network configuration, user accounts, and systemd units.
 This document describes the full list of items we can configure.
 The `coreos-cloudinit` program uses these files as it configures the OS after startup or during runtime.

 # Configuration File